djangocon/2025.djangocon.us/src/_content/posts/proposal-selection.md

 DjangoCon US is more than a conference.
 It's a reflection of the community that makes Django special.
 Every part of our program, from anonymous reviews to committee deliberations and keynote invitations, is rooted in care and intentionality.
 We aim to surface new voices, avoid bias, and curate a meaningful and engaging conference experience.

-There's still time to participate in the conference!
-[Submit your talk or tutorial proposal before May 4.](https://pretalx.com/djangocon-us-2025/cfp)